JohnLCaron/rlauxe/README.md

 ### Card Style Data for the Pooled data

 SHANGRLA code implementing OneAudit uses the SanFrancisco county 2024 primary and general elections for its use cases.
-There, the main-in votes have Cvrs that can be matched to the physical ballots, while the in-person votes have Cvrs but cannot be matched to the physical ballots.
+There, the mail-in votes have Cvrs that can be matched to the physical ballots, while the in-person votes have Cvrs but cannot be matched to the physical ballots.
 In the latter case the ballots are kept by precinct in some fixed ordering which can be used in the ballot manifest.